wanghaisheng/responsive-landing-page-starter/content/blog/en/using-web-components-in-an-angular-application-joyful-fun.md

 The properties keys, placeholder, and `actionText` are bound to variables with the same name (for convenience). `cancelText` is set to the string `Quit`.

 Then, in `app.component.ts`, we set the initial values of the data for the properties/attributes.
-Notice how the keys data is an array (rich data) being passed into the property with nothing extra needed to be done.
+Notice how the keys data is an array (rich data) being passed into the property with nothing extra needed.

 ```javascript
 title = "CodeSandbox";